ucsf-wynton/wynton-website-hpc/docs/hpc/howto/storage-size.md

 `beegfs-ctl` tool.

-### Group disk quota on `/wynton/group/`, `/wynton/protected/group/` and `/wynton/protected/project/`
+### Group disk quota on `/wynton/group/`

-If your group/lab (e.g. `boblab`) has [purchased additional storage](/hpc/about/pricing-storage.html), it is available under `/wynton/group/` (Wynton Regular), and possibly also under `/wynton/protected/group/` (Wynton Protected), or `/wynton/protected/project/` (Wynton Protected).
+If your group/lab (e.g. `boblab`) has [purchased additional storage](/hpc/about/pricing-storage.html), it is available under `/wynton/group/`.
 To check how much storage space your group/lab has consumed of the total amount available to it, call:

 ```sh
 beegfs-ctl --getquota --storagepoolid=12 --gid "$(id --group)"